kevin-weitgenant/LinkedIn-Posts-Hunter-MCP-Server/README.md

 **LinkedIn Posts Hunter MCP** is a Model Context Protocol (MCP) server that provides tools for automating LinkedIn job post search and management through your AI assistant (Claude Desktop, Cursor, or other MCP-compatible clients).

+**Why LinkedIn Posts?** Job opportunities often appear in LinkedIn posts first, before they're posted on traditional job boards.
+By monitoring LinkedIn posts, you can discover opportunities earlier and get a competitive advantage in your job search.

 ### How it works:

 **1. Authentication & Scraping**